thdelmas/thdelmas/README.md

 - Neural interfaces
 - Decentralized Big Data
 - After world journalism
-- Improved logical sophism detector
-  - Make it run live on TV during elections campains
+- Improved logical sophism detector streaming TV in real time for elections campains

 ## Support me
 > I'm super happy if my work is useful and even more if you enjoy it